Expr

 Default

-Suggests that the database should use its default value.
-Useful for auto-increment fields and other columns with default values.
+Instructs the database to use its default value for a column.
+Useful for auto-increment fields and other columns with server-side defaults.

 §